Dear readers of ADxS.org, please forgive the disruption.

 Introversion and extraversion

-Introversion and extraversion are defined according to the Myers-Briggs type indicator about equally frequent.
-They have primarily genetic and biological, less environmental or educational causes.3 Introversion and extraversion are understood as two poles of one measure.
+Introversion and extraversion are classified according to the Myers-Briggs type indicator are about equally common.
+They have primarily genetic and biological, rather than environmental or educational causes.3 Introversion and extraversion are understood as two poles of one measure.

-One explanation could be that stimulus-sensitive people need fewer new stimuli and less stimulus-sensitive people need more new stimuli in order to reach the optimal level of arousal for them in each case.
+One explanation could be that stimulus-sensitive people need fewer new stimuli and less stimulus-sensitive people need more new stimuli in order to reach their optimal level of arousal.
 According to this, extraversion would be associated with low stimulus sensitivity and introversion with high stimulus sensitivity.

-The reality is likely to be more complex; see Dunn’s sensitivity model.4
+The reality is probably more complex; see Dunn’s sensitivity model.4

 1.1.
 Reinforcement Sensitivity Theory (RST)

-Whether BIS and BAS are independent of each other, i.e., BIS and BAS can both be low or differentially high (so Gray), or whether BIS and BAS are the poles of a unitary entity within which they correlate with each other depending on the state (Corr), i.e., are rigidly connected rather like a playground seesaw, was a matter of dispute.
-The question, meanwhile, is likely to be obsolete in the case of the newer RST, because in the latter the BIS and FFFS must necessarily be active simultaneously in order to offer the BIS alternative courses of action.
-More recent voices consistently regard the systems as independent of each other.56
+Whether BIS and BAS are independent of each other, i.e. BIS and BAS can both be low or at different levels (according to Gray), or whether BIS and BAS are the poles of a uniform unit within which they correlate with each other depending on the state (Corr), i.e. are rigidly connected to each other rather like a playground seesaw, was disputed.
+However, the question should be obsolete with the newer RST, because with this BIS and FFFS must necessarily be active at the same time in order to be able to offer the BIS alternative courses of action.
+More recent voices consistently consider the systems to be independent of each other.56

 1.1.1.
 The modified RST (Gray, 2000)

-In 2000, Gray modified the reinforcement sensitivity theory (RST) he postulated, primarily with respect to the task of the BIS.
+In 2000, Gray modified the reinforcement sensitivity theory (RST) he postulated, particularly with regard to the task of the BIS.

-According to the modified RST, the BAS and FFFS are activated simultaneously and independently by new stimuli.
-The BAS responds to reward stimuli, the FFFS to all Forms of punishment stimuli.
-In contrast, the BIS is no longer activated by stimuli themselves, but only by a simultaneous activation of BAS and FFFS.
-The BIS is then activated by conflicts of BAS and FFFS and is used to weigh which system should be given preference for action.
-At the same time, the BIS activates attention to the environment to provide cues for decision making.78
+According to the modified RST, the BAS and FFFS are activated simultaneously and independently of each other by new stimuli.
+The BAS reacts to reward stimuli, the FFFS to all Forms of punishment stimuli.
+The BIS, on the other hand, is no longer activated by stimuli themselves, but only by simultaneous activation of the BAS and FFFS.
+The BIS is then activated by conflicts between BAS and FFFS and serves to weigh up which system should be given preference for action.
+At the same time, the BIS activates attention to the environment in order to obtain cues for decision-making.78

-According to this, impulsivity can be described as high extraversion with high emotional lability (neuroticism), resulting in high sensitivity to reward (highly responsive BAS).
+Impulsivity can then be described as high extraversion with high emotional instability (neuroticism), which leads to a high sensitivity to reward (highly reactive BAS).

 1.1.2.
 The original RST (Gray, 1990)

-The “old” RST, according to which the BAS system should respond to reward stimuli, the BIS to punishment stimuli and non-reward, and the FFS to existentially threatening stimuli, with these three systems acting independently, could not conclusively explain quite a few responses.
+The “old” RST, according to which the BAS system should react to reward stimuli, the BIS to punishment stimuli and non-reward, and the FFS to existentially threatening stimuli, with these three systems acting independently of each other, could not conclusively explain a number of reactions.

 2.1.
 BIS according to the old RST

-The Behavioural Inhibition System correlates with the personality traits9
+The Behavioral Inhibition System correlates with personality traits9

 • Anxiety